-Minnesota Housing strongly encourages sponsors to submit an additional Multifamily Workbook and Bond Tests Analysis Form as part of the application with a Housing Infrastructure Ioan only structure.
-These materials may be uploaded to the tertiary Multifamily Workbook and Housing Infrastructure Loan-Only Bond Tests Analysis checklist items in the Application Checklist.
+Minnesota Housing strongly encourages sponsors to submit an additional Multifamily Workbook and Bond Tests Analysis Form as part of the application with a Deferred loan-only structure.
+These materials may be uploaded to the tertiary Multifamily Workbook and Deferred Loan-Only Bond Tests Analysis checklist items in the Application Checklist.